philliphungerford/zettlekasten/README.md

 5. For papers you are writing, they are stored in the '4 writing' folder.
 6. When a paper is up for review place it in the '5 reviewing' folder.
 7. Once a paper has been published, place it in the '6 published' folder.
+8. Any study materials or notes should be placed in the '7 study' folder.